Areas of practice

 My Training and Experience

-I have over 30 years experience in counselling and have been in private practice since the mid 90's.
-I have training including Gestalt, Emotionally Focused Therapy, Psychodynamic, and Somatic Transformation.
-I have been greatly influenced by neurobiology, trauma, and developmental research that informs a somatic based relational approach to therapy.
+I have in-depth training in Gestalt, Emotionally Focused Therapy, Internal Family Systems, Psychodynamic approach, and Somatic Transformation.
+I have been greatly influenced by neurobiology, trauma, and developmental research that informs a somatic-based relational approach to therapy.

-I have trained in the Developmental Approach to Couples By Ellyn Bader and Peter Pearson.
-This approach emphasizes how couples go through stages that challenge relationships.
-In working with you, I seek to assist you in completing those challenges and learning the skills to develop a secure, joyful and loving relationship.
+My training in couples counselling has been mostly influenced by the Developmental Approach to Couples By Ellyn Bader and Peter Pearson and Relational Life Therapy by Terry Real.
+As a couples counsellor I provide clear common-sense guidance for couples who are struggling.
+In working with you, I seek to assist you in understanding what needs to change and learning the skills to develop a secure, and loving relationship.

 Many of my clients have struggled with trauma, family issues, depression, anxiety, low self-esteem, and loss.